AHA Data on the Historical Profession

 At a Glance

-According to the Department of Education's most recent Digest of Education Statistics, in the 2005–06 academic year, 89 institutions conferred associate’s degrees in history 1,197 conferred baccalaureate degrees in the discipline, 331 conferred history master’s degrees, and 127 conferred PhDs in history.
-The most recent information on the number of faculty and students in the field is from the 2003–04 academic year, when approximatately 29,221 faculty were teaching 220,313 students majoring in the field.
+According to the Department of Education, in the 2009–10 academic year, 141 institutions conferred associate’s degrees in history 1,218 conferred baccalaureate degrees in the discipline, 356 conferred history master’s degrees, and 141 conferred PhDs in history.

 Reports